blakeglass9/blakeglass9.github.io/README.md

 This project allows the user to choose and transfer all `.txt` files from one chosen directory to another.
 All files that are moved will be saved in a database.

 ### Azure DevOps Live Project
-Created a basic fan made NFL website which displayed/organized teams records and other statistics
+Created a basic fan made NFL website which displayed/organized teams records and other statistics.